 You should then get in touch with your leasing funder and inform them of what has happened.
 They may be able to assist you in getting you back on the road if necessary.

 You will be penalised for any damage that does not fall under the BVRLA’s Fair Wear and Tear guidelines at the end of the lease.
 Majority of the time it is more cost-effective to get the car repaired straight away and pay for it to be fixed yourself.

-If you lease car is damaged and it wasn’t your fault, you are still responsible for its condition.
-You may be able to claim on their insurance (either under your own insurance policy or directly from the other party involved) but this still must be sorted before the lease vehicle is returned.
+If your lease car is damaged and it wasn’t your fault, you are still responsible for its condition.
+You may be able to claim on their insurance (either under your insurance policy or directly from the other party involved) but this still must be sorted before the leased vehicle is returned.

 Most finance companies follow the BVRLA Fair Wear and Tear guidelines when it comes to the return of a lease vehicle.
 These guidelines identify what is considered reasonable damage for day-to-day use over the length of the contract.
 If your car is returned and falls outside of these guidelines, you will be expected to pay for the damages and repair of the vehicle.

 If you have any questions about lease car damages and lease car damage charges, you can get in contact with the team, and we’ll be happy to answer any questions you might have.
-You can give us a call on 0345 350 3776, send us an email to firstname.lastname@example.org or send us a message on our live chat service.
+You can give us a call at 0345 350 3776, send us an email at firstname.lastname@example.org or send us a message on our live chat service.